 Detecting inline hooks and patches

 I started creating it for the purpose of searching and examining inline hooks.
-You can see it in action here (old version):
+You can see its initial version here:

-For example – in the application presented above, the Entry Point was patched and the execution was redirected to the added, malicious section:
+For example – in the application presented above, two functions within User32.dll have been hooked and their execution was redirected to the main module, loaded at 0x400000.